Mathletics (educational software): Live Mathletics

 The option to participate in real-time, live networked mathematic competitions known as 'Live Mathletics' are offered to users on the Mathletics Website.
 The primary objective to win is for users to complete as many addition, subtraction and multiplication problems as possible before the one-minute timer ends.
 Users must select which difficulty level they wish to compete in, which vary on a difficulty scale from 1-10 (1 being the easiest, 10 being the hardest) that dictates the complexity of the questions asked by the website.
 The user who answers the most correctly, wins.

 'Live Mathletics' incorporates a "Who's Online" panel which allows users to read a live feed of other students in their class that are currently online and engaged with 'Live Mathletics'.

 Reception

 The overall reception of Mathletics as an educational software has been generally positive.
 Technology-based reviewer TeachWire appraised Mathletics, calling it an "intuitive and engaging resource; one that's bound to improve the learners' skills, knowledge and ability in maths, especially in numerical skills and speed".
 EducationWorld named Mathletics a "tremendous resource" and an educational website that "injected(ed) a little competitions into lessons".

 Critically, Macquarie University's leading mathematic education expert, Dr Michael Cavanagh described Mathletics to SMH as a "drill and practise" learning software.
 He believes that "this type of program needs to be complemented - and this is when the teacher comes in, to develop a deeper and broader understanding".
 He then substantiates his belief that Mathletics is only "one piece of the puzzle" in regards to mathematical informative learning with "If all students do is stuff on Mathletics then that's a pretty shallow approach".

-Awards

-Below are a list of awards Mathletics has received since its inception.